 Then there is Chiang Mai, Thailand.
 This place would have to be our home in Asia.
 We have tried making other towns, cities and countries our Asian home, but when it comes down to it, this place always wins*. (*Apart from Taipei in Taiwan.
 That city is amazing!
 We have yet to stay there long term so for the moment Chiang Mai wins.)

 So… Why do we love Chiang Mai so much?

-Back in 2009 when we came to Chiang Mai to study TEFL and to teach English.
-We made some great long-lasting friends.
+Back in 2009 we moved to Chiang Mai to get TEFL certificates and teach English.
+The decision to live in Thailand led us to make some great long-lasting friends.
 We met these people in our TEFL course and in the building we lived in.
-Some have stayed on in Chiang Mai, leaving very fulfilling lives, heading back to their home countries every now and then.
-Others, like us, keep coming back, for two weeks to three months of every year.
+Some have stayed on in Chiang Mai, leading very fulfilling lives and heading back to their home country every now and then.
+Others are based elsewhere but keep coming back to Chiang Mai for a few weeks to a few months every year.

 We are indeed very lucky as people come and go from Chiang Mai very quickly.
 It can be very hard to form a long-lasting relationship with people that you meet when you travel.